OSGeo/gdal/doc/source/drivers/vector/mssqlspatial.rst

 Layer Creation Options
 ~~~~~~~~~~~~~~~~~~~~~~

+-  .. lco:: GEOM_TYPE
+      :choices: geometry, geography
+      :default: geometry

--  **GEOM_TYPE**: The GEOM_TYPE layer creation option can be set to one
+      The GEOM_TYPE layer creation option can be set to one
       of "geometry" or "geography".
 If this option is not specified the
       default value is "geometry".
 So as to create the geometry column with
       "geography" type, this parameter should be set "geography".
 In this
       case the layer must have a valid spatial reference of one of the
       geography coordinate systems defined in the
       **sys.spatial_reference_systems** SQL Server metadata table.
       Projected coordinate systems are not supported in this case.

+-  .. lco:: OVERWRITE
+      :choices: YES, NO

--  **OVERWRITE**: This may be "YES" to force an existing layer of the
+      This may be "YES" to force an existing layer of the
       desired name to be destroyed before creating the requested layer.

+-  .. lco:: LAUNDER
+      :choices: YES, NO
+      :default: YES

--  **LAUNDER**: This may be "YES" to force new fields created on this
+      This may be "YES" to force new fields created on this
       layer to have their field names "laundered" into a form more
       compatible with MSSQL.
 This converts to lower case and converts some
       special characters like "-" and "#" to "_".
 If "NO" exact names are
       preserved.
-The default value is "YES".
 If enabled the table (layer)
       name will also be laundered.

+-  .. lco:: PRECISION
+      :choices: YES, NO
+      :default: YES

--  **PRECISION**: This may be "YES" to force new fields created on this
+      This may be "YES" to force new fields created on this
       layer to try and represent the width and precision information, if
       available using numeric(width,precision) or char(width) types.
 If
       "NO" then the types float, int and varchar will be used instead.

-The
-   default is "YES".
+-  .. lco:: DIM
+      :choices: 2, 3
+      :default: 3

--  **DIM={2,3}**: Control the dimension of the layer.
-Defaults to 3.
+      Control the dimension of the layer.

+-  .. lco:: GEOMETRY_NAME
+      :default: ogr_geometry

--  **GEOMETRY_NAME**: Set the name of geometry column in the new table.
+      Set the name of geometry column in the new table.

-   If omitted it defaults to *ogr_geometry*.
+-  .. lco:: SCHEMA

--  **SCHEMA**: Set name of schema for new table.
+      Set name of schema for new table.
 If this parameter is
       not supported the default schema "*dbo"* is used.

+-  .. lco:: SRID

--  **SRID**: Set the spatial reference id of the new table explicitly.
+      Set the spatial reference id of the new table explicitly.
       The corresponding entry should already be added to the
       spatial_ref_sys metadata table.
 If this parameter is not set the SRID
       is derived from the authority code of source layer SRS.

+-  .. lco:: SPATIAL_INDEX
+      :choices: YES, NO
+      :default: YES

--  **SPATIAL_INDEX**: Boolean flag (YES/NO) to
+      Boolean flag to
       enable/disable the automatic creation of a spatial index on the newly
-   created layers (enabled by default).
+      created layers.

+-  .. lco:: UPLOAD_GEOM_FORMAT
+      :choices: wkb, wkt

--  **UPLOAD_GEOM_FORMAT**: Specify the geometry format
+      Specify the geometry format
       (wkb or wkt) when creating or modifying features.

-The default is wkb.
+-  .. lco:: FID
+      :choices: ogr_fid

--  **FID**: Name of the FID column to create.
-Defaults
+      Name of the FID column to create.

-   to ogr_fid.
+-  .. lco:: FID64
+      :choices: YES, NO
+      :default: NO

--  **FID64**: Specifies whether to create the FID
+      Specifies whether to create the FID
       column with bigint type to handle 64bit wide ids.

+-  .. lco:: GEOMETRY_NULLABLE
-Default = NO
+      :choices: YES, NO
+      :default: YES

--  **GEOMETRY_NULLABLE**: Specifies whether the values
+      Specifies whether the values
       of the geometry column can be NULL.

+-  .. lco:: EXTRACT_SCHEMA_FROM_LAYER_NAME
+      :choices: YES, NO
-Default = YES
+      :default: YES
+      :since: 2.3.0

--  **EXTRACT_SCHEMA_FROM_LAYER_NAME**: (From GDAL 2.3.0) Can be set to
+      Can be set to
       NO to avoid considering the dot character as the separator between
       the schema and the table name.
-Defaults to YES.

 Configuration options
 ---------------------

 The following :ref:`configuration options <configoptions>` are
 available:

+-  .. config:: MSSQLSPATIAL_USE_BCP
+      :since: 2.1.0

--  :decl_configoption:`MSSQLSPATIAL_USE_BCP`: (From GDAL 2.1.0) Enable bulk insert when
+      Enable bulk insert when
       adding features.
 This option requires to to compile GDAL against a
       bulk copy enabled ODBC driver like SQL Server Native Client 11.0.
 To
       specify a BCP supported driver in the connection string, use the
       driver parameter, like DRIVER={SQL Server Native Client 11.0}.
 If
       GDAL is compiled against SQL Server Native Client 10.0 or 11.0 the
       driver is selected automatically not requiring to specify that in the
       connection string.
 If GDAL is compiled against SQL Server Native
       Client 10.0 or 11.0 the default setting of this parameter is TRUE,
       otherwise the parameter is ignored by the driver.

+-  .. config:: MSSQLSPATIAL_BCP_SIZE
+      :default: 1000
+      :since: 2.1.0

--  :decl_configoption:`MSSQLSPATIAL_BCP_SIZE`: (From GDAL 2.1.0) Specifies the bulk
+      Specifies the bulk
       insert batch size.
 The larger value makes the insert faster, but
       consumes more memory.

-Default = 1000.
+-  .. config:: MSSQLSPATIAL_OGR_FID
+      :default: ogr_fid

--  :decl_configoption:`MSSQLSPATIAL_OGR_FID`: Override FID column name.
-Default =
+      Override FID column name.

-   ogr_fid.
+-  .. config:: MSSQLSPATIAL_ALWAYS_OUTPUT_FID
+      :choices: YES, NO
+      :default: NO

--  :decl_configoption:`MSSQLSPATIAL_ALWAYS_OUTPUT_FID`: Always retrieve the FID value of
+      Always retrieve the FID value of
       the recently created feature (even if it is not a true IDENTITY
       column).

-Default = "NO".
+-  .. config:: MSSQLSPATIAL_SHOW_FID_COLUMN
+      :choices: YES, NO
+      :default: NO

--  :decl_configoption:`MSSQLSPATIAL_SHOW_FID_COLUMN`: Force to display the FID columns as
-   a feature attribute.
-Default = "NO".
+      Force to display the FID columns as a feature attribute.

--  :decl_configoption:`MSSQLSPATIAL_USE_GEOMETRY_COLUMNS`: Use/create geometry_columns
+-  .. config:: MSSQLSPATIAL_USE_GEOMETRY_COLUMNS
+      :choices: YES, NO
+      :default: YES

-   metadata table in the database.
-Default = "YES".
+      Use/create geometry_columns metadata table in the database.

+-  .. config:: MSSQLSPATIAL_LIST_ALL_TABLES
+      :choices: YES, NO
+      :default: NO

--  :decl_configoption:`MSSQLSPATIAL_LIST_ALL_TABLES`: Use mssql catalog to list available
+      Use mssql catalog to list available layers.

-   layers.
-Default = "NO".
+-  .. config:: MSSQLSPATIAL_USE_GEOMETRY_VALIDATION
+      :choices: YES, NO
+      :since: 3.0

--  :decl_configoption:`MSSQLSPATIAL_USE_GEOMETRY_VALIDATION`: (From GDAL 3.0) Let the
+      Let the
       driver detect the geometries which would trigger run time errors at
       MSSQL server.
 The driver tries to correct these geometries before
       submitting that to the server.
-Default = "YES".

 Transaction support
 -------------------